tangrams/differ/README.md

-# render-tests
+# differ
-Toward a render-testing framework
+A map-render-testing framework for Tangram

 ### requirements